HumanCellAtlas/falcon/README.md

 ## Development

+### Code Style

+The Falcon code base is complying with the PEP-8 and using [Black](https://github.com/ambv/black) to format our code, in order to avoid "nitpicky" comments during the code review process so we spend more time discussing about the logic, not code styles.

+In order to enable the auto-formatting in the development process, you have to spend a few seconds setting up the `pre-commit` the first time you clone the repo:

+1. Install pre-commit and black: `pip install pre-commit black` (or simply `pip install -r requirements.txt`).
+2. Make sure the `.pre-commit-config.yaml` still looks OK to you.
+3. Run `pre-commit install` to install the git hook.

 ### Configuration
 To make the falcon work properly, you have to either create a `config.json` under `falcon/falcon/config.json`, or